How MARCUS Reviews Sources

 At a high level, the pipeline looks like this:

-- The user submits a query.
+- The user asks a question.

 - MARCUS analyzes the question and determines how to search for it.